 For many ads, such as banner ads, the probability can be less than 1/10,000.

 Simply put, conventional targeting methods attempt to predict future buying behavior from past and/or current behavior, an attempt that almost always fails.

 By contrast, the method sketched above relies on verification of a user's stated purchasing intent.
 Verifying behavior is, of course, far more reliable than predicting it.
-With a verification-based approach an advertiser can have a near 100% probability of paying only for reaching an imminent buyer (it's "near" 100% because some users may forge purchases).
+With a verification-based approach, an advertiser can have a near 100% probability of paying only for reaching an imminent buyer (it's "near" 100% because some users may forge purchases).